AnujSinghML/SEGWISE-backend/README.md

 ```

 The tool will give you the exact signature header you need - no cryptography knowledge required!
-(although you can find implementation related info further in the documentation about our utils.py)

 #### 2. Send a Signed Webhook with Event Type